|

 pulled the Guard Train ahead of both the Pilot Train and the

-Royal Train at least from Watrous to Melville on the Eastbound
+Royal Train from Saskatoon to Winnipeg on the Eastbound

 leg.
 No special paint for the royal tour. |